Giving Day

 I grew up as a big football fan, even though I mainly played baseball when I was younger.
 In 8th grade, I decided to give football a chance, and I immediately fell in love with it.
 My first season was exciting and rewarding, and it motivated me to keep playing.
 From then on, football became one of my greatest passions.

-Bergenfield High School
+Southington High School

-High School: Bergenfield High School
+High School: Southington High School

 Bio: